qc316/slate/source/index.html.md

 ]
 ```

 This endpoint returns the data collected by the sensors.
 You can specify a sensor id as well as a date range.
-By default, it will return every sensor measurements received between now and the last day (H-24).
+By default, it will return every sensor measurements received in the last day (Now - 24h).

 ### HTTP Request